-- Monitor: Get a snapshot of all your teen’s spending in an easy-to-read dashboard.
+- Monitor: Get a snapshot of all your child’s spending in an easy-to-read dashboard.

-- Save: Gain quick snapshots of your teen’s savings and helpful tips on how to save even more.
+- Save: Gain quick snapshots of your kid’s savings and helpful tips on how to save even more.
 Set up savings buckets and save for the things that you want.

 - Learn: With the help of Copper’s team of financial literacy experts, gain bite-sized tips on how you can maximize your money and prepare yourself for your financial future.

 The basic Copper account includes the above banking features.
 With Copper + Invest, your child also gets access to automatically curated smart portfolios built with their preferences in mind.
 Your child is given a questionnaire that helps Copper determine a portfolio based on their age, income, net worth, investment objective(s) and investment horizon.
 Copper then recommends one of three ETF portfolios—Moderately Aggressive, Aggressive, and Extra Aggressive—made up of thousands of stocks.
 Parents can review the portfolio to ensure it matches with not just your child’s preferences, but your family’s.
 (Portfolios can be changed later on by accessing the Support chat.)

 Your child can begin investing for as little as $1, then add more contributions down the road.
 Copper will automatically rebalance the portfolio as needed to make sure it always keeps up with your child’s investment preferences.

 Copper is available to kids 6 years and older.

 - Price: Free (no fees)

 Ready to teach your little ones about money, but not quite sure if you have the time, patience and expertise?